-”.

-3 On the date as at which this compilation was prepared, the Prostitution Amendment Act 2008 s.
+3 On the date as at which this reprint was prepared, the Prostitution Amendment Act 2008 s.
 35 had not come into operation.
 It reads as follows:

-“

 35. Working with Children (Criminal Record Checking) Act 2004 amended

 (1) The amendments in this section are to the Working with Children (Criminal Record Checking) Act 2004.